Quick Answer

 Whirlpool and Maytag Dryer Not Heating

-Whirlpool and Maytag (same parent company) dryers are very repairable and have straightforward heating systems.
-The most common causes are a blown thermal fuse (part 279973), a failed heating element (part 279838), or a faulty high-limit thermostat.
+Very repairable.
+Most common causes: blown thermal fuse (part 279973), failed heating element (part 279838), or faulty high-limit thermostat.
 Parts are widely available and affordable.
-These dryers typically last 12 to 15 years with proper vent maintenance.
+These dryers typically last 12–15 years with proper vent maintenance.

 GE Dryer Not Heating

-GE electric dryers most commonly have heating element failures, while GE gas dryers often have igniter issues.
-GE dryers from 2015 onward may display error codes on the control panel.
-Check the user manual for your model.
-A common GE-specific issue is a failed radiant flame sensor on gas models, which prevents the gas valve from opening even when the igniter is working correctly.
+GE electric dryers most often have heating element failures; GE gas dryers commonly have igniter issues.
+A GE-specific issue is a failed radiant flame sensor on gas models — it prevents the gas valve from opening even when the igniter is working correctly.

 Frequently Asked Questions

 The most common causes are a clogged vent, blown thermal fuse, or failed heating element (electric) or igniter (gas).
 Start by checking your breaker panel and cleaning the lint trap and vent duct.
-If the dryer drum spins but there is no warmth at all, the thermal fuse is the most likely culprit.
-For electric dryers, also check that both breakers on the 240V circuit are in the ON position since the motor can run on 120V while the heating element requires the full 240V.
+If the drum spins but there is no warmth at all, the thermal fuse is the most likely culprit.
+For electric dryers, also confirm both legs of the 240V circuit are live — the motor runs on 120V but the heater needs 240V.

-Most dryer heating repairs cost between $100 and $350 including parts and labour.
-A thermal fuse replacement is the cheapest fix at around $100 to $200 all-in, while a control board replacement can run $200 to $350.
-Nick's Appliance Repair charges a $65 diagnostic fee that is credited toward the repair if you proceed, plus we are currently offering $40 OFF any repair.
+Most dryer heating repairs cost $100–$350 including parts and labour.
+A thermal fuse replacement is the cheapest at $100–$200 all-in; a control board can run $200–$350.
+Nick's Appliance Repair charges a $89 diagnostic fee, plus we are currently offering $40 OFF any repair.

-Yes, and it is the number one cause.
-A clogged vent restricts airflow, causing the dryer to overheat and trip the thermal fuse or high-limit thermostat.
-Once the thermal fuse blows, the dryer will tumble but produce zero heat.
-Cleaning the vent and replacing the blown fuse often resolves the issue entirely.
-This is also a serious fire hazard, so regular vent maintenance is essential.
+Yes — it is the number one cause.
+A blocked vent causes the dryer to overheat and trip the thermal fuse.
+Once the fuse blows, the drum keeps spinning but there is zero heat.
+Clean the vent and replace the fuse and the problem is usually resolved completely.

-A dryer that produces some heat but not enough to fully dry clothes usually points to a partially clogged vent restricting airflow, a failing cycling thermostat that is not maintaining the correct temperature, or a weakening heating element losing efficiency.
-In gas dryers, worn gas valve solenoids can cause intermittent heating where the burner lights initially but shuts off before the cycle completes.
-Start by cleaning the vent, as this resolves the problem in most cases.
+Partial heat usually points to a partially clogged vent, a failing cycling thermostat, or a weakening heating element.
+In gas dryers, worn gas valve solenoids cause intermittent heating where the burner lights initially but shuts off before the cycle completes.
+Start by cleaning the vent — this resolves the problem in most cases.

-A thermal fuse is a one-time safety device that permanently blows when the dryer overheats.
-Once it blows, it must be replaced before the dryer will heat again.
-A high-limit thermostat is a resettable device that trips temporarily when the temperature gets too high, then resets automatically when the dryer cools down.
-Both are located on the exhaust duct or blower housing.
-If your dryer stops heating suddenly and completely, the thermal fuse is the more likely cause.
-If heating cuts in and out, the high-limit thermostat may be tripping repeatedly due to poor airflow.
+A thermal fuse permanently blows when the dryer overheats — it must be replaced.
+A high-limit thermostat is resettable and trips temporarily at high temperatures, then resets when the dryer cools.
+If heating cuts off suddenly and completely, suspect the thermal fuse.
+If heat cuts in and out repeatedly, the high-limit thermostat may be tripping due to poor airflow.

 Related Guides